 When faced with sexual harassment in the workplace, you should take the following steps:

-Consult an Experienced Employment Lawyer: Getting advice from a lawyer early in the process is the best way to stop the harassment and, if necessary, build a strong case for damages.
-A good, legitimate employment lawyer will give you a free consultation.
+- Consult an experienced employment lawyer.
+Getting advice from a lawyer early in the process is the best way to stop the harassment and, if necessary, build a strong case for damages.
+A good, legitimate employment lawyer will give you a free consultation and answer your questions.
 If you need to bring a lawsuit and have a strong case, your lawyer will take the case on a contingency fee basis.
 This means that you will not pay any legal fees unless you win.

-To schedule a free and confidential consultation with an experienced sexual harassment lawyer, call John Howley, Esq. directly at (212) 601-2728.
+To schedule a free and confidential consultation with an experienced sexual harassment lawyer, complete our contact form or call John Howley, Esq. directly at (212) 601-2728.